TOMMY (15)

 Cos: Shirley Russell

-Walker), Oliver Reed (Uncle Frank), Elton John (The Pinball Wizard), Tina Turner (The Acid Queen), Jack Nicholson (Dr. A. Quackson)
+Roger Daltrey (Tommy Walker), Ann-Margret (Nora Walker), Oliver Reed (Uncle Frank), Elton John (The Pinball Wizard), Tina Turner (The Acid Queen), Jack Nicholson (Dr. A. Quackson)

-rock opera based on the progressive rock album by The Who, starring the band's frontman as the title character, Tommy, a deaf, dumb and blind kid who sure plays mean pinball.
+A rock opera based on the progressive rock album by The Who, starring the band's frontman as the title character, Tommy, a deaf, dumb and blind kid who sure plays mean pinball.

-As a fan of the band & their music, it helps to watch this
+As a fan of the band & their music, it helps to watch this film, which is a rather psychedelic experience to say the very least.

-celebrity, highlighted by the scene in which Eric Clapton plays the preacher of a church that worships Marilyn Monroe.
+The film does have some clever insights into the cult of celebrity, highlighted by the scene in which Eric Clapton plays the preacher of a church that worships Marilyn Monroe.

-does have a very unique visual style and an epic soundtrack, but unless you're a huge fan of the band, then you're unlikely to get a huge amount of enjoyment from this film adaptation of one of
+Ann-Margret is quite excellent as Tommy's mother, and the film does have a very unique visual style and an epic soundtrack, but unless you're a huge fan of the band, then you're unlikely to get a huge amount of enjoyment from this film adaptation of one of their greatest albums.

 6/10